-Incompletes will not be granted for this course, and there will be no make-up quizzes or exams.
-The only exceptions apply to absences supported by official written documentation from a medical provider or the university.
-In such cases, the missed quiz or exam grade will be replaced by the average of the student's remaining quizzes or exams.
-No other exceptions will be considered.
+No incomplete shall be given in this course and there will be no make-up quizzes or exams.
+The only exceptions are for absences with approved official written medical or university documentation.
+In such cases, the average of your other quizzes or exams will replace the grade of the missed quiz or exam.
+No other exceptions will be granted.